-Excel: How to expand cell to show all contents when click
+Excel: How to expand a cell to show all contents when clicking

-Expand cell to show all contents by insert a textbox Active X Controls
+Expand the cell to show all contents by inserting a textbox Active X Controls

-Expand cell to show all contents by using Bigger Formula Bar of Kutools for Excel
+Expand the cell to show all contents by using the Bigger Formula Bar of Kutools for Excel

-1. Activate the worksheet that you want to expand cell, click Developer > Insert > Text Box (ActiveX Controls).
+1. Activate the worksheet where you want to be able to expand cell content.
+Click Developer > Insert > Text Box (ActiveX Controls).

-4. Right-click at the sheet name tab in the status bar, and click View Code from the context menu.
+4. Right-click the sheet name tab at the bottom of Excel and select View Code from the menu to open the worksheet’s VBA code window.

 VBA: Expand cell to show contents